bash-bastion/basalt/docs/reference.md

 ## `bpm.toml`

-Use `bpm.toml` for more fine grained control of where `bpm` searches for binaries, completions, and man pages
+Use `bpm.toml` for more fine grained control of where `bpm` searches for binaries, completions, and man pages. _Note_ that arrays _must only_ span a single line (the line it was defined on) due to limitations with the toml parser.
+This should be lifted in the future

 ### `dependencies`

 ### `binDirs`

+### `binRemoveExtensions`

+TODO: make boolean option

+Set to the string `yes` to remove extensions when linking bins

+For example if a file in a repository was at `./bin/git-list-all-aliases.sh`, it would be linked and you would call it as `git-list-all-aliases`

 ### `completionDirs`